nicksnlp/LLM-course-2024_Nick/reports/report.week4.md

 Selecting another base model and dataset
 ---
 I wanted to try using T5 Google Model and a labelled QA dataset to adapt it for detecting hallucinations in texts.
-Unfortunately, even *flan-t5-small* has 77M parameters, so I will save the idea for the future.
-I will try to use W&B and run the training on Puhti with a SLURM script.
+Unfortunately, even *flan-t5-small* has 77M parameters, so I will save this idea for the future.
+Ideally, I will try to use W&B and run the training on Puhti with a SLURM script.

 An alternative is to use one of the llama family model, they range from 1B to 70B in size.
 For example `meta-llama/Llama-2-7b-hf`.
 Finding a good dataset is problematic, I will need to adapt an existing one.
+For now I will use a sample dictionary.
+The code is implemented in the notebook *Fine-tune_llama.ipynb*.

 Utilising DPO instead of supervised fine-tuning